ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 ##### How to get the Workflow ID

-You can grab the Workflow ID from your Maestro Workflow Settings.
-Open your Maestro Workflow and then at the center of the screen near to your Maestro Workflow name, you'll find an down arrow.
+You can grab the Workflow ID from your Intelligent Processes Workflow Settings.
+Open your Intelligent Processes Workflow and then at the center of the screen near to your Intelligent Processes Workflow name, you'll find an down arrow.
 Click on it and then select `Settings`.
 Under the settings you'll find your Workflow ID

 #### Facult Grade Change - Card